thm-projects/frag.jetzt/README.md

 If you did not change any ports, the application is now available under [localhost:4200](http://localhost:4200).

-All emails from the system are intercepted and can be viewed in the Mailhog interface at [localhost:8025](http://localhost:8025/).
+When you started with docker, all emails from the system are intercepted and can be viewed in the Mailhog interface at [localhost:8025](http://localhost:8025/).

 ## Static Code Analysis of the Angular Frontend